prestonharberts/fedora-40-configuration/docs/gnome-tweaks.md

 Move all the contents of `conf/tweaks/` to `.themes/` after following the instructions in `sf-font.md`, and change the following setting:

+Download the Mocu cursor by sevmeyer from [here](https://www.gnome-look.org/p/1526606).
+Unzip, and move the `Mocu-Black-Right` folder to `~/.icons/`.
+Create this folder if it does not already exist.

 - Appearance
   - Themes
+    - Cursor: Mocu-Black-Right
     - Shell: Choose light-top-bar, dark-top-bar, or invisible-top-bar
     - Legacy Applications: Adwaita-dark (only if you want dark theme)

-Download the Mocu cursor by sevmeyer from [here](https://www.gnome-look.org/p/1526606).
-Unzip, and move the `Mocu-Black-Right` folder to `~/.icons/`.
-Create this folder if it does not already exist.